Layerex/telegram-desktop-patches/README.md

 If you want to update `PKGBUILD`, make changes in `PKGBUILD.m4` instead and generate `PKGBUILD` with `make`.

-See `PKGBUILD.m4` for update instuctions.
+See `PKGBUILD.m4` for update instructions.

 ## See also